National AI Awards 2025Discover AI's trailblazers! Join us to celebrate innovation and nominate industry leaders.

 Supply Chain Specialist

 An exciting opportunity has arisen with my client.
 They are a successful OEM Aerospace Engineering company.
-They is looking for a Supply Chain Specialist to join a busy team during an exciting period of growth.
+They are looking for a Supply Chain Specialist to join a busy team during an exciting period of growth.

 If you have previous supply chain experience gained within an engineering or manufacturing environment, then we would love to hear from you.